Cog Icon signifying link to Admin page

 The History of the Project

-Since 2021 LDCI has been working with a group of parents in Lairg to explore the possibility of regenerating the playpark at the Ferrycroft Visitor Centre.
+Since 2021 LDCI had been working with a group of parents in Lairg to explore the possibility of regenerating the playpark at the Ferrycroft Visitor Centre.

-This process has taken some time because, for historic reasons, Ferrycroft playpark was not included in the Highland Council Amenities budget, which funds playparks.
+This process took some time because, for historic reasons, Ferrycroft playpark was not included in the Highland Council Amenities budget, which funds playparks.
 Highland Council will only maintain and invest in playparks which are included in this budget.

 Due to budget constraints, Highland Council were not able to simply transfer Ferrycroft playpark into the Amenities budget.
 However, following negotiations, they brought forward the the following proposals: